Marijuana Withdrawal: Symptoms, Timeline & Treatment

 Several decades ago, withdrawal syndromes were characterized as having more objective and very discreet physical symptoms, whereas in the current mode of thinking, it is understood that withdrawal symptoms can consist of more subjective feelings of distress along with very concrete physical symptoms.
 As a result of more modern approaches to substance abuse and addiction, the American Psychiatric Association included diagnostic criteria for cannabis withdrawal in its latest edition of the Diagnostic and Statistical Manuals of Mental Disorders (see below).
 Thus, the answer to the question, “Is marijuana withdrawal real?” is easily answered by referring to these diagnostic criteria and by subsequent research documenting its effects.

 If the troublesome symptoms of marijuana withdrawal are making it difficult to quit, we can help.
 American Addictions Centers (AAC) has clinicians across the country experienced in keeping patients safe and comfortable as they navigate a wide variety of withdrawal syndromes.
 AAC offers treatment tailored to your specific needs and can help you quit problematic marijuana use and begin recovery.
 Please know that when you attend one of our facilities, you are a part of our family.
-For more information, contact us now at to speak confidentially with an admissions navigator for help getting access to our successful substance abuse programs.
+For more information, contact us now at There you can speak confidentially with an admissions navigator for help getting access to our successful substance abuse programs.

 Find Marijuana Detox & Treatment Centers Near You